paslandau/guzzle-auto-charset-encoding-subscriber/readme.md

 # DEPRECATED ⛔

 This repository has been deprecated as of 2019-01-27.
 That code was written a long time ago and has been unmaintained for several years.
-Thus, repository will now be [archived](https://github.blog/2017-11-08-archiving-repositories/).If you are interested in taking over ownership, feel free to [contact me](https://www.pascallandau.com/about/).
+Thus, repository will now be [archived](https://github.blog/2017-11-08-archiving-repositories/).
+If you are interested in taking over ownership, feel free to [contact me](https://www.pascallandau.com/about/).

 ---